The Tunnel of Love (play): Tryouts

 The Tunnel of Love had its first tryout at the Shubert Theatre in New Haven, Connecticut on January 9, 1957.
 There was special interest in this play for local audiences, since the setting was the nearby community of Westport, the home of co-author Peter De Vries.
 The local reviewer reported that the audience loved the play, and praised the cast and staging.
 However, the reviewer disliked the double-takes and double-entendres Fields inserted into the play: "It's humors are a cotton substitute for the brilliant whimsey and urbanity which Mr. De Vries put into his original novel".
 The reviewer also noted that star Tom Ewell was playing the same character he had portrayed in The Seven Year Itch.
 An out of town reviewer reported the audience laughed non-stop at the dialogue, which troubled Theresa Helburn of the Theatre Guild.
 "That's the trouble...
 It's half an hour too long" she explained.
 After the third performance Nancy Olson slipped on an icy sidewalk in New Haven, spraining her ankle, so her understudy took the role for the final two performances.

 The company then went to Boston for two weeks, opening at the Colonial Theatre on January 14, 1957.
 The reviewer considered Tom Ewell's performance as central to the play's success, while also praising Darren McGavin and Nancy Olson.
-Calling it "completely joyeous entertainment", she also suggested cutting some excess dialogue and speeding the pace up at a few points.
+Calling it "completely joyous entertainment", she also suggested cutting some excess dialogue and speeding the pace up at a few points.
 Tom Ewell confirmed that cuts were happening almost every performance to tighten up the pacing.

 The production went to Philadelphia next, opening at the Walnut Theatre on January 28, 1957, as part of the Theatre Guild local subscription series.
 The critical and audience response were very good, and there were no cast or script changes during the engagement.
 Newspapers reported that all seats for the two week run in Philadelphia had been sold by the third day.